itlvd/gsTool/Copy Google Drive/README.md

 ```
 ⚠️Important: When you run the script after you see "Make copy file: ", you must cancel the script.
 The autorun will continue in the background.
-And then, you can exist a script tab.
+And then, you can exit a script tab.
 ```
 ![](https://i.imgur.com/QGsO3sM.png)